andrewwint/Example-Machine-Learning/README.md

 # Guessing Machine

-This a Rails application that takes in a users height and weight to predict if they like Dogs or Cats
+This a Rails application that takes in a users height and weight to predict if they like Dogs or Cats.
+It uses **ID3 (Iterative Dichotomiser 3)** is an algorithm invented by Ross [Quinlan](https://en.wikipedia.org/wiki/Ross_Quinlan) used to generate a decision tree from a dataset.

 ## Installation and Dependencies